 A recent independent study from Northwestern University found that the timing of earnings calendar events impacts not only the performance of equity stocks, but also affects the pricing of options and options trading.
 This is how Wall Street Horizon has structured its delivery - it's all about getting the data at the speed and format you need.
-Traders and investors can opt for GUI, XML data feeds or low-latency streaming feed.
+Traders and investors can opt for XML data feed, API or streaming feed.

 Sampling of earnings events viewed in Enchilada GUI

-For firms that only need earnings announcement information, the earnings calendar includes:
+For firms that only need earnings announcement information, the earnings calendar features:

 - Upcoming earnings calendar dates - confirmed or forecasted, with the expected timing of announcements